 Figure 11 shows the daily mean of the receiver gain for both channels.
 This calibration parameter is used in the DNB processing of the measurements.
 As seen previously in section 3.1, only a small part of the measurements are processed in DNB mode.
-The first part of the monitoring of the calibration parameters shown here is performed with products generated during the reprocessing of processing baseline 2.15, the second part using NRT products from the day of the IPF update on the Svalbard ground station forward.
+The first part of the monitoring of the calibration parameters shown here is performed with products generated during the reprocessing using the processing baseline 2.15, the second part using NRT products from the day of the IPF update on the Svalbard ground station forward.

-From the two panels of Figure 11, one can see that the receiver gain has a different behaviour for each channel.
+From the two panels of Figure 11, one can see that the receiver gain has a different evolution for each channel.
 The gain for the 23.8GHz channel has slowly increased since the beginning of the mission showing four slopes and three inflexion points at August 2016, Februray 2017 and June 2017.
-It was stable from cycle 19 (July 2017) until cycle 25 where a decrease started.
+It seems to be almost stable since cycle 19 (July 2017).
 The gain has increased of +0.03mv/K since the beginning of the mission.
 For the 36.5GHz channel, the gain is increasing from cycle 1 and then starts to decrease at the beginning of cycle 4.
-During cycle 15, it started to increase again, and decrease since cycle 18.
+During cycle 15, it started to increase again until cycle 18 and then starts a decrease.
+The gain has decreased of 0.03mV/K since the beginning of the mission.
 Due to the small number of data processed using this parameter, it will be difficult to assess if this decrease has an impact on data quality.
 The monitoring will be pursued and data checked for any impact.